seng637-Winter/seng637-a4-CA-Proc/seng637-a4-team_5.md

 For the Range class, we could continue to write test cases focusing on mutations which primarily effect the boundary values, positive/negative switching, and arithmetic faults.
 There is likely room to improve the coverage by another 5-10% .

 For the DataUtilities class, the only option left for improving the mutation score would be to refactor the code itself, to remove or modify statements which generate equivalent mutants but do not change the outcome of the code.
-For example, mutation testing found some methods such as clone(), which checks for null data before copying rows.
+For example, mutation testing found some methods produce surviving mutants, like clone(), which checks for null data before copying rows.
 However, this check for null data turns out to be redundant, as the method produces the same output regardless of if a row is null or not.
 This check could therefore simply be removed, or the code modified to act differently on a null value.

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing